ramblingsofadev/docs/configuration.md

         $hashTable = Yaml::parseFile($path);

         if (!\is_array($hashTable)) {
-            throw new InvalidConfigurationFileException("Configuration in $path must be an array");
+            throw new InvalidConfigurationFileException("Failed to convert YAML in $path to an array");
         }

         return new HashTableConfiguration($hashTable, $pathDelimiter);